yigitsevim/AnimeFacesWithGAN/README.md

 In this repository, I tried to improve the performance of the GAN model which was introduced here: https://jovian.com/aakashns/06b-anime-dcgan

 I've experimented over multiple versions and for each version, I have changed few settings to achieve a more stable training process and to avoid problems such as mode collapse and overfitting.

+Generative adversarial networks lack an objective function, which makes it difficult to compare performance of different models.
+One intuitive metric of performance can be obtained by having human annotators judge the visual quality of samples.

-Sample Batch From the Dataset|
+— (Improved Techniques for Training GANs, 2016.)[https://arxiv.org/abs/1606.03498] Sample Batch From the Dataset|
 :---:|
 ![](https://github.com/yigitsevim/AnimeFacesWithGAN/blob/main/sample.png)|